WistantKode/wistantkode/README.md

 ### 🌐 About Me

-> I'm *Wistant*, a self-taught developer and Software Engineering student.
-My focus is on building **secure, scalable systems** and **robust, powerful architectures**.
-I'm a TypeScript enthusiast and I'm passionate about DevOps culture and cloud technologies.
-I am confident in my ability to build serious solutions for the IT world.
+> I'm *Wistant*, a self-taught developer and Software Engineering student driven by a passion for building secure, scalable systems and robust architectures.
+As a *TypeScript* enthusiast, I specialize in full-stack development with React, Node.js, creating innovative projects like AI-powered interview platforms (Talent IQ), medical consultation apps (Medicare), Full Appoinment medical platform (HayeckCare).
+I'm deeply immersed in DevOps culture—mastering CI/CD pipelines, Docker, and cloud technologies like AWS and Vercel—to deliver production-ready solutions.
+Confident in tackling complex challenges, I thrive on turning ideas into serious, enterprise-grade IT solutions that drive impact.

 ---